 These parasites pose health risks when livestock are mixed with humans for rearing or in livestock markets.
 This risk related to the presence of parasites in the livestock in Burkina Faso constitutes a public health challenge.
 This concern is particularly heightened in livestock markets, due to the significant coexistence of humans and animals in these markets.
 It may pose a serious health threat since the mixture of humans and animals in these markets can facilitate the circulation of parasites between different hosts and humans, thereby contributing to the emergence of associated diseases.

-Although a huge amont of studies have been conducted on parasite prevalence in livestock globally, few have specifically addressed their prevalence on livestock markets, where a high risk of zoonosis is expected due to the concentration of animals, poor sanitary conditions and human-animal interactions.
+Although several of studies have been conducted on parasite prevalence in livestock globally, few have specifically addressed their prevalence on livestock markets, where a high risk of zoonosis is expected due to the concentration of animals, poor sanitary conditions and human-animal interactions.
 More attention should be given to livestock market management, but it seems essential to first examine the profile of parasitic infections in these places.
 The objective of this study is to characterize the parasites and estimate their prevalence at the selected markets.

 2. Materials and Methods